SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 1. F01.
 The Secure browser shall NOT provide a means to clear browser cache.
 1. F02.
 The secure browser shall NOT provide a means to clear browser cookies.
 1. F03.
 The secure browser shall provide a means to clear system clipboard.
 1. F04.
-The secure browser shall NOT provide a means to retrieve system MAC address.
+The secure browser shall provide a means to retrieve system MAC address.
 1. F05.
 The secure browser shall NOT provide a means to retrieve the system IP address(es).
 1. F06.
 The secure browser shall NOT provide a means to retrieve the current list of running processes, their PIDs and their PPIDs.
 1. F07.
 The secure browser shall provide a means to obtain the application start time.